 Underfloor heating under tiles or stone is especially desired in bathrooms, kitchens and high heat loss areas.
 Due to the excellent thermal properties, they turn a floor quickly and energy efficiently into a heated floor.
 They can be heated to up to 29°C or more, giving a high heat output of up to 200W/m².

 Underfloor heating takes the chill out of the tiles and controlling your heating with a thermostat means that your home is warm when you want and the heating is off when you are not at home.

 Tiles made from materials such as cork or rubber are normally not suitable for use with underfloor heating.

-The system can be installed by a DIY person or a professional installer.
+Electric underfloor heating can be installed by a DIY person or a professional installer.
 All electrical work, including connecting the thermostat must be completed by a certified electrician only.
 When installing a floor heating system with tile or stone flooring, flexible adhesive and grout should be used to allow for normal thermal movement.
 UltraTile provides a high-quality range of flexible tile adhesives and grouts that can be considered for this.
-There are a variety of systems suitable for these materials, from electric to water based solutions.

 Heated floor tiles are worth the cost and effort of getting a system installed.
 The system will pay itself back in lower running costs and energy efficiency.